cecileloge/cs229-RecoBook/README.md

-# Building the optimal Book Recommender
+# Building a Book Recommender

 If you're interested, the dataset is a combination of the following datasets:
 * https://github.com/zygmuntz/goodbooks-10k